 A patient comes in for her annual well-woman exam.
 During the visit, the physician also addresses abnormal bleeding — a separately significant problem.
 Both services are billable.
 But only when Modifier 25 is attached to the problem-focused E/M and the documentation clearly distinguishes the two services.
 Without it, the payer bundles the E/M into the preventive rate and the practice loses the additional reimbursement.

 An OB/GYN practice with two physicians came to us after a billing review identified inconsistent collections on their obstetric patients.
 Some global packages were being billed correctly.
-Others were being billed with antepartum visit counts that didn’t match what the chart showed — either over-counting visits that hadn’t all been rendered at their practice, or under-counting because not all visits had been linked to the global package record.
+Others were being billed with antepartum visit counts that didn’t match what the chart showed.

 We audited six months of obstetric billing in their eClinicalWorks system.
 The global package workflow was being managed manually — there was no systematic tracking of antepartum visits per patient against the expected count.
 Packages were being billed based on what the front desk remembered, not what the chart showed.